KorneliaBlaszczuk/PARP-Text-Game/README.md

 ## Overview

 This repository contains simple text-based games developed as part of the _Programming Paradigms_ course.
-The aim of the project is to explore different programming paradigms through hands-on implementation in the following languages:
+The aim of the project is to explore different programming paradigms through implementation in the following languages:

 - **Smalltalk** (Object-Oriented Paradigm)
 - **Haskell** (Functional Paradigm)